-- Peripheral vision is a safety issue.
+- Peripheral vision is a safety supporter.
 It allows us to see objects coming from the side, helping to prevent side impact crashes, and avoid that ball coming (literally) out of left field.

 - Peripheral vision allows us to see better at night.